FC Thun: Between first and second division

 FC Thun finished the 2007–08 season in last place and was subsequently relegated to the second division.
-Two years later, the club managed to win the 2009–10 Swiss Challenge League and was promoted back to the Super League under head coach Murat Yakin.
+Two years later, the club won the 2009–10 Swiss Challenge League and was promoted back to the Super League under head coach Murat Yakin.
 Yakin led the team to a fifth-place finish in the following season but left Thun to assume the role as head coach of FC Luzern before the start of the 2011–12 season.
 Under the new coach Bernard Challandes, the team played in the qualifying rounds of the 2011–12 Europa League.
 After winning against Albanian side KF Vllaznia Shkodër (2–1 on aggregate) and advancing against Italian club US Palermo because of the away goals rule (3–3 on aggregate), Thun lost 1–5 on aggregate to Stoke City in the final play-off round and thus missed qualification for the group stages.

-Urs Fischer took over management of the team in January 2013 and lead FC Thun to a fifth place finish in the 2012–13 season.
-In the qualifying rounds of the 2013–14 Europa League, Thun managed to win against Georgian team Chikhura Sachkhere (5–1 on aggregate), Swedish side BK Häcken (3–1 on aggregate) as well as FK Partizan from Serbia (3–1 on aggregate) and thus qualified for the group stages of the competition.
+Urs Fischer took over management of the team in January 2013 and lead FC Thun to a fifth-place finish in the 2012–13 season.
+In the qualifying rounds of the 2013–14 Europa League, Thun won against Georgian team Chikhura Sachkhere (5–1 on aggregate), Swedish side BK Häcken (3–1 on aggregate) as well as FK Partizan from Serbia (3–1 on aggregate) and thus qualified for the group stages of the competition.
 They were drawn in Group G against Rapid Wien, KRC Genk and Dynamo Kyiv.
 In their group, the team won only one out of the six fixtures (1–0 against Rapid Wien) and lost the other five games, finishing last in the group and dropping out of the competition.

+After finishing 4th in the 2018–19 Swiss Super League, FC Thun were eligible for the 3rd round UEFA Europa League qualifiers.
+Drawn against Spartak Moscow, FC Thun lost both legs and 3–5 on aggregate to the Russian team.

 In 2019, FC Thun reached the final of the Swiss Cup for the second time in the club's history.
 They lost the game 1–2 against FC Basel.

-In November 2019, PMG, Chien Lee and The Seelig Group invested in the club and became the co-owners of FC Thun football club.
+In November of the same year, PMG, Chien Lee and The Seelig Group invested in the club and became the co-owners of FC Thun football club.